 Housed in an old Wireworks Factory and former Silk Mill, Cafe Arielle is a destination restaurant with an underground stream and an outdoor garden patio dubbed the “Avant Garden.”
-Beginning Nosh includes a Slate Charcuterie Board, Smoked Salmon Bruschetta, and Pork Satay.
+Beginning Nosh includes Shrimp Cocktail, Baked Brie en Croute, and Smoked Salmon.

 “Beautifully rebuilt and completely contemporary, it feels urban enough to be in New York or London-“- The Washington Post